dwaddington/mcas/testing/regression/mcas/README.md

 To run tests with release build do:

-./dist/testing/run-tests.sh release
+./dist/testing/run-tests.sh -b release

 They can also be run individually.
 For example,

-./dist/testing/mcas-hstore-put-0.sh
+GOAL=140000 ELEMENT_COUNT=2000000 VALUE_LENGTH=8 STORE=hstore PERFTEST=put ./dist/testing/mcas-perf-hstore.sh

-NOTE: Be careful not to interept tests and leave processes hanging.
+NOTE: Be careful not to interrupt tests and leave processes hanging.

 Manual Running Examples